jprjr/docker-ubuntu-stack/nodejs/README.md

 Here's a handy cheat-sheet for installing a particular app - I'm going to use [Ghost](https://github.com/tryghost/Ghost) as an example:

+The important steps:

+* Set a default script to run in `/etc/s6/nodejs/vars`
+* Create patterns in ignore in `/home/default/.foreverignore`

 First, the Dockerfile

 ```